SEPM-Nov-2022/sepm-rc-car/docs/transcript/testing/transcript.md

 ## The core

-The three main elements of the simulation are Remote, Car, and the Analytics Mock Server.
+The three main elements of the simulation are the remote controller, the car, and the analytics mock server.

 The class `Remote` models the remote control: it connects to the car, sends the commands, and manages the analytics.
 It simulates the mobile app responsible for car control and analytics.

-The class `Car` models the RC car: it translates inputs into actions moving in the area.
+The class `Car` models the RC car: it translates inputs into actions moving the car in the simulation area.
 It encapsulates the data relative to motion and the battery.
-The battery system has some complexity that deserved a separate class, `Battery` to properly separate the dynamics of driving from the logic of consuming energy.
+The battery system has some complexity that deserved a separate class, `Battery`, to properly separate the dynamics of driving from the logic of consuming energy.

 To create a more realistic model, the class `Game` contains all the logic of the simulation, such as most of the `PyGame` functionalities, the game's main loop, and all the elements concerning graphics and audio.
 The class `Game` simulates the world where the car lives.
 For example, the `Game`'s function `check walls` is a `Callable` used by `Car` to detect collisions.
 Similarly, the functions `notify` and `play audio` are `Callables` used by the class `Car` and the class `Remote` to interact with the world by sending messages or sounds.

+The class `Car` implements the action that can be performed by a car such as steering and accelerating.
+All the interaction with a car goes through the method `command`.
+The only other public methods are `get_battery_level` to provide info about the `battery`, and `handshake remote` to confirm the connection when there is enough charge.

+The class `Remote` receives the inputs from the simulation (the class `Game`) and forwards them to the car.
+It is also responsible for the storage of analytics.

+The analytics are managed by the class `Analytics` which stores the data locally and synchronises with the remote server periodically.

+The class `AnalyticsStorage` is a separate component to make it easier to mock the I/O during the tests.

+An Analytics Mock Server is available for testing.
+It is a simple Flask-based web application echoing the messages in the shell.

 ## Overview of the remaining scripts